Jaxsbr/JJDev.LocalDataService/Readme.md

 The data we are managing with this library needs to transition between two states.
 Because of this it's is difficult to describe scenarios without having a unified term and henceforth will be known as `entities`.
 The two state are:

 1. `Object state`, the code object/class the resides in memory
-2. `File state`, the Json representation of an object/class stored on a local computer file.
+2. `File state`, the JSON representation of an object/class stored on a local computer file.

 Solution one addresses the logic flow from `File state` to `Object state`, specifically which files need to transition.